St Joseph's Roman Catholic Church, Hay-on-Wye: Church exterior

 The pitched roof is covered in Welsh slate (as are the Stations of the Cross) and local stone was used for the rock-face stone front wall (looking from Belmont Road).
 The front walls being square random with dressings of Grinshill and Ruabon stone.

 The front has one large triple-light window, and one single window with plated tracery in the heads.
 The gabled front central pointed window has three simply moulded lights with three hexagons in the tracery.
 To its left is a single pointed window (looking from Belmont Road) with a straight head to the main light and a hexagon in the tracery.

-Architect Richard Owen's church designs often included a spire and an upper seating area.
-Historical documentation states that the 1872 chapel included a framed and slated spire 20 feet high.
+Architect Richard Owen's 1872 chapel included a framed and slated spire 20 feet high.
 A 1932 aerial photograph of Belmont Rd shows the spire.
 It is thought the unsafe spire was removed when the Church was repurposed in 1967.
-Original Methodist architectural documents state that the chapel measuring 41 feet by 30 feet and was designed to accommodate a congregation of nearly 260, i.e. 5 square feet per person.
-If the claim was valid, it suggests that there might have been an upper seating area; see Aberystwyth.

 St. Joseph's Roman Catholic clergy

-Fr Timothy Maloney's grave in Hay-on-Wye cemetery - follow central path to last grassed area, grave on the right.

 Some of the clergy from Brecon serving St. Joseph's mass centre in the Cheese Market: